Job Profile Summary

 Open Until Filled Comments

-To be considered for this position, a completed online employment application along with a resume is required.
-The first review date of applications will begin on April 29, 2022.
+To be considered for this position, a completed online employment application form along with a resume and unofficial transcript are required.
+The first review date of applications will begin on April 28, 2022.
 Designated Essential Personnel

 Professional Technical Staff (PTS) Special Instructions to Applicant: